• Skip to main content

 Targets: Healthy circulation, no loss of sensation, no bruises, cuts, dry skin or abnormalities.

-8. Dental Exam and Cleaning
+9. Dental Exam and Cleaning

-When to do it: Twice annually.
+When to do it: Twice aper year.

 Having regular health checks and diagnostic tests is very important and can help you avoid any complications associated with your type 2 diabetes.

-And, if you’re being proactive and working on changing your diet and lifestyle, your tests provide a benchmark for what’s working and what’s not, helping you make the adjustments necessary as you continue your health journey.
+And, if you’re being proactive and working on changing your nutrition and lifestyle, your tests provide a benchmark for what’s working and what’s not, helping you make the adjustments necessary as you continue your health journey.

 fb-share-icon